Kairos gets a $4 million lifeline for its facial recognition software

 Kairos, the facial recognition startup that found itself in turmoil following the ouster of founder and then-CEO Brian Brackeen last October, has raised $4 million in funding from E. Jay Saunders, CEO of Domus Semo Sancus.
 This brings Kairos’s total funding to $17 million.

 As of November, Kairos had just enough money to get through Q1 of this year.
 At the time, Brackeen was looking to raise $5 million for the company and had already secured $3.5 million from Beyond Capital Markets, contingent upon Brackeen rejoining the company.
-Fast forward to today, and Brackeen is still out of the company and the interim CEO, Melissa Doval, has been appointed to permanent CEO.
+Fast-forward to today and Brackeen is still out of the company and the interim CEO, Melissa Doval, has been appointed permanent CEO.

 The drama started back in October when New World Angels president and Kairos board chairperson Steve O’Hara sent a letter to Kairos founder Brian Brackeen notifying him of his termination from the role of chief executive officer.
 The termination letter cited willful misconduct as the cause for Brackeen’s termination.
 Specifically, O’Hara said Brackeen misled shareholders and potential investors, misappropriated corporate funds, did not report to the board of directors and created a divisive atmosphere.